sap-tutorials/sap-build-process-automation/tutorials/spa-create-decision/spa-create-decision.md

     > You can either type-in the entire expression as free-flow or use the context help to write the expression.

-    > For all *String* type of data object attribute, you have to mandatory add single-quote (') before and after the text.

     <!-- border -->![002](024.png)

     > Remember that for all String type data object attributes, you must add a single quote (') before and after the text.